harrow, series one

 ‘Harrow,’ Series One Review: A Cutting Edge Australian Mystery

-One of them crime dramas from a creative Australian team, Harrow is an underrated crime drama that may come off a little “too dark,” but is really quite good.
+One of them crime dramas from a creative Australian team, Harrow is an underrated crime drama that may come off a little “too dark,” but is really quite good. harrow series one

 Harrow, Series One (2018) TV Review

 Daniel Harrow (Ioan Gruffudd) is brilliant and a little bit eccentric.
 He’s also a source of exasperation to his boss, and colleagues.
 But as a prominent forensic pathologist, he’s also a man who gets results.
-His cases put him in close contact with a forensic police officer, Soroya Dass (Mirrah Foulkes), a feisty re-head who just may have more than a professional curiosity about the mysterious doctor.
+His cases put him in close contact with a forensic police officer, Soroya Dass (Mirrah Foulkes), a feisty red-head who just may have more than a professional curiosity about the mysterious doctor.

 Between work colleagues who admire or hate him; an ex-wife (Anna Lise Phillips) dealing with complicated financial problems, and a 17-year-old daughter, Fern (Ella Newton), who’s grown mysteriously distant, Daniel has quite a lot to juggle, not the least of which is an unsolved murder case that just may be his downfall.

 In all likelihood I say it each and every time I review an international drama, but each and every time it’s true.
 These are so good.
 There’s something about them that makes them superior, or knowing me, perhaps it’s even a basic thing like a good English or Australian accent.
-One should never underestimate this!
+One should never underestimate this! harrow series one

 Anytime I’m drawn to a new TV show, there’s usually a reason.
 Sure sometimes it’s just that the plot sounds good, but more often it’s that an actor I know has a new show, which inspires me to look it up.
 That is certainly true of Harrow.
 Gruffudd is known for British period dramas like Horatio Hornblower (one of my teenage year experiences), Dickens, and also the 2000 film adaptation of Poldark (which I have yet to see).
 Needless to say, making the discovery that he was in a new show (in a favorite genre) was a source of curiosity.